wise2c-devops/breeze/README.md

 <img alt="Breeze" src="manual/BreezeLogo.png">

-Project Breeze is an an open source trusted solution allow you to create Kubernetes clusters on your internal, secure, cloud network with graphical user interface.
+Project Breeze is an open source trusted solution allow you to create Kubernetes clusters on your internal, secure, cloud network with graphical user interface.

 ## Features
 * **Easy to run**: Breeze combines all resources you need such as kubernetes components images, ansible playbooks for the deployment of kubernetes clusters into a single docker image (wise2c/playbook).
 It also works as a local yum repository server.
 You just need a linux server with docker and docker-compose installed to run Breeze.